Closures continue after suspected ransomware attack on Bernalillo County

 ALBUQUERQUE, N.M.
-(KRQE) – Nearly a week after a ransomware attack on Bernalillo County, many of the county’s services are still limited.
-A TV advertisement telling people to come to the county’s Alvarado Square building has run dozens of times in the past week but all the while, the building has been mostly closed because of a suspected ransomware attack on the county on January 5.
+(KRQE) – Nearly a week after a suspected ransomware attack on Bernalillo County, many of the county’s services are still limited.
+A TV advertisement telling people to come to the county’s Alvarado Square building has run dozens of times in the past week but all the while, the building has been mostly closed because of the attack on the county on January 5.

 Notices online and on the building’s door tell visitors of the limited services but there is still confusion on what is open.
 “We came here to get our taxes for our property and they actually did the services,” said one visitor.